Courtesy of Stannah

 Exercise ideas for getting started

 - Swimming.
 This is a fantastic option as it’s non-weight bearing so it takes the pressure off your joints, while still offering the benefits of a cardio workout.
 It can be a group activity, too, and meeting up with others to exercise is sure to brighten your mood further.
-If you’re feeling brave, you could even try cold water swimming, which one 76 year old swimmer has said makes her heart beat “like a hammer”and she hasn’t been ill in 25 years.
+If you’re feeling brave, you could even try cold water swimming, with one 76 year old swimmer saying it makes her heart beat “like a hammer” and she hasn’t been ill in 25 years.

 - Stay at home exercises.
 Physical exercises don’t have to mean a trip to the gym – there’s plenty you can do from the comfort of your own home.
 Stannah has worked with an internationally renowned occupational therapist to develop an exercise program to build strength that can be done at home.
 It includes three levels; beginners, intermediate and advanced to cater to varying ability, including seated exercises.
 Find out about the program here.

 - Find exercise in every day.
 Even tasks like carrying home the shopping, gardening and gentle housework benefit the body as they create movement.
 Activity like this also replaces (or breaks up) sedentary time, which has been claimed to be as dangerous for our health as smoking.